CNN Underscored exclusive: The sleek, versatile Proclamation Duo cookware set is $50 off | CNN Underscored

 At a regular price of $379 for the stainless steel set, the Proclamation Duo is no budget buy, which is why this discount is particularly exciting.
-And this is an investment that will last forever: The versatile set comes with a lifetime warranty (and a 30-day free trial) and is made from time-tested, premium materials — plus zero coatings, meaning it’s toxin free.
+And this is an investment that will last forever: The versatile set comes with a lifetime warranty (and a 30-day free trial) and is made from time-tested, premium materials, plus zero coatings, meaning it’s toxin-free.

 The Duo is big, so you’ll have no trouble whipping up meals for the whole family, but storage is a breeze since everything easily stacks up.
-And it’s compatible with induction cooktops, not to mention oven- and dishwasher-safe.
+And it’s compatible with induction cooktops, not to mention it’s oven- and dishwasher-safe.
 We couldn’t say enough good things about the Proclamation Duo in our full review, so if you’re not yet convinced about taking advantage of this exclusive offer, read more here.

 For more great deals, check out CNN Coupons.